selling a house with unpermitted work Texas

 Steps to Sell a House with Code Violations Texas

-Selling a home as-is means the buyer takes it in its current state, including any unpermitted work.
-This can speed up real estate transactions but might have legal consequences.
-In Texas, selling a property as-is requires full disclosure to avoid liabilities.
-Know the home sale contingencies when using this approach.
+Selling a house as-is means the buyer accepts the house in its current condition, including any unpermitted work.
+It can facilitate real estate transactions quickly, but there might be legal implications.
+In Texas, the law states that when selling a property as-is, the seller must provide all disclosures to avoid being sued.
+When employing this method, be familiar with home sale contingencies.

 Role of Real Estate Professionals and Experts